applied-systems-biology/jipipe-website/content/faq/data-processing.md

 ## I have a very large data set.
 How can I prevent loading it at the same time?

+You have two options:

+1. Run a JIPipe project within a another
+2. Use a node group and set it to iterative mode

+### Nested JIPipe projects

 You can run JIPipe projects within other JIPipe projects.
 This will separate them and into individual runs that are iterated one-by-one.
 JIPipe comes with nodes to extract specific results from those outputs.

 Create the analysis for only one data set and export project-wide parameters via its project settings.
 Those parameters will be later modified and should contain anything you need for the project setup.
 Save it into a `*.jip` project.

 Then create a separate project and add the nodes `Run JIPipe project` and `Define JIPipe project parameters`.
 In both nodes, you load the main analysis projects.

+### Iterative group nodes

+Group a set of nodes that contains functions with a large memory footprint.
+This will create a `Group` node.
+By default group nodes will just act as simple group and pass data from its slots to the wrapped graph.
+To reduce the memory footprint, set the `Graph iteration mode` to iterate/merge, which changes the behavior of the node:
+The code now will be repeated for each data batch, which prevents loading all data at once.

+Please ensure that the wrapped nodes can handle this kind of iteration.

 ## I do not want to always put in the credentials into each OMERO node.
 What can I do?